Monitoring and Adapting the Physical State of a Camera for Autonomous Vehicles: Related Work

 \section{Related Work}

-Our study is closely related to \emph{active vision} \cite{aloimonos1988active} and \emph{adaptive camera regulation} \cite{murino1996adaptive} in that there are two connected tasks: online \emph{perception} of the current vision state and execution of an \emph{action} to improve some target criterion.
-In the perception task we estimate major properties of the camera system state by assessing the quality of the image data \emph{it produces} in terms of blur and noise.
+Our study is closely related to active vision \cite{aloimonos1988active} and adaptive camera regulation \cite{murino1996adaptive} in that there are two connected tasks: online \emph{estimation} of the current vision state and execution of an \emph{action} to improve some target criterion.
+In the estimation task, we estimate major properties of the camera system state by assessing the quality of the image data \emph{it produces} in terms of blur and noise.
 Subsequently, we define actions that can be carried out to control the camera, therefore influence image properties (we demonstrate this for motion blur and noise) and hence optimize the system's performance for a target application (object detection in this work).

-Motion blur can be directly approached at a hardware level by involving, e.g., an accelerometer \cite{chandrasekhar2018motion} or a self-designed sensor \cite{hamamoto2001computational}, but it is typically managed by (automatic) exposure control through image processing.
-Most general exposure control works focus on image quality indicators like the intensity entropy \cite{lu2010camera, shin2019camera}, gradients \cite{shim2018gradient, ding2020adaptive, shin2019camera} and histograms \cite{li2015auto, torres2015optimal}, or approach it learning-based \cite{onzon2021neural}.
-Our work is most similar to \cite{onzon2021neural}, thus we use it as a comparison baseline.
-Similarly to \cite{shin2019camera} and \cite{onzon2021neural}, we employ blur and noise as image quality indicators for the camera's condition.
-The work in \cite{shin2019camera} assumes a simplified additive zero-mean Gaussian noise, while \cite{onzon2021neural} models the most important noise sources close to the camera physics (which is experimentally supported as being more realistic \cite{xu2018real, anaya2018renoir}).
-In contrast to all aforementioned works, we consider a more extensive and realistic image formation pipeline by including motion and defocus blur as well as simultaneously occurring corruptions that influence each other.
+Motion blur can be directly approached at a hardware level by involving, e.g., an accelerometer \cite{chandrasekhar2018motion} or a self-designed sensor \cite{hamamoto2001computational}, but it is typically managed by automatic exposure control through image processing.
+Most image-based algorithms represent optimal exposure selection as a control problem on image quality indicators like the intensity entropy \cite{lu2010camera, shin2019camera}, gradients \cite{shim2018gradient, shin2019camera} and histograms \cite{li2015auto, torres2015optimal}, or approach it learning-based \cite{onzon2021neural}.
+Our work is most similar to \cite{shin2019camera} and \cite{onzon2021neural}, thus we use both as comparison baselines.

+The study of Shin et al. \cite{shin2019camera} is likewise motivated by challenging image effects such as motion blur or noise, which ``can be dramatically alleviated by carefully adjusting camera exposure parameters''.
+To this end, the authors propose an exposure time and gain control that maximizes image entropy, gradient strength, and gradient uniformity while minimizing noise.
+However, this procedure does not account for the downstream vision applications that determine the required image quality (as most traditional approaches, such as \cite{lu2010camera, torres2015optimal, shim2018gradient, kettelgerdes2021correlating}).
+Furthermore, they assume simplified additive Gaussian noise.
+In contrast, we consider an extensive image formation pipeline that models the most important noise sources close to the camera physics (which is experimentally supported as being more realistic \cite{xu2018real, anaya2018renoir}).
+We also include object detection performance as a feedback signal and hence aim for optimal downstream application performance.